 Do note, that butternut squash does thicken as it chills, so you will likely need to add more broth to thin it out!

 From Frozen: If your butternut squash soup is frozen, we recommend thawing it overnight in the refrigerator before reheating over low heat on the stovetop.

 Frozen soup that has been thawed may require adding more broth than if it was never frozen.

 Instant Pot Butternut Squash Soup

 - Begin by preparing butternut squash.
 Cut the top off of the squash and then cut it in half, length-wise.
 Use a large spoon to remove the seeds and discard them.
 Then, cut each half in half again, length-wise to quarter the squash.

 - Next, turn on the Instant Pot's saute feature.
 Add olive oil.

 - When olive oil is fragrant, add onions and garlic to the Instant Pot and saute for 7-9 minutes, stirring periodically.

-- Scoop innards out from the butternut squash skin.
+- Remove quartered butternut squash from the Instant Pot and carefully scoop the innards out from the butternut squash skin.
+Be careful, it will be hot!
 Discard the skin, and place innards back into the Instant Pot.